This post was originally posted May 18, 2017, and updated on January 17, 2019.

 One really simple way to get an email list started is to invite readers to subscribe to new blog posts!
 In a previous blog post, I talked about why I feel your business needs a blog.
 The best thing about maintaining email lists is that you can personalize your message to various audiences.
 If there are a variety of facets to your business or organization, you could use a simple contact form to invite visitors to join a list targeted to their interests.
 If you do this, you’ll be writing more specialized copy, but it’s well worth it for the enhanced engagement.
 For example, an arts organization might keep one list for artists and a different list for patrons.
 Two very different audiences, indeed!

 It bears mentioning that there are certain things to keep in mind when cultivating an email list.
 Following these rules is essential, not only to be in compliance with the CAN-SPAM Act, but also to earn the trust and goodwill of your readers.
 A reputable email list service will guide you through these steps.
 Also, if you think there’s even a remote possibility that your content might be requested by people outside of the United States, you’ll want to make sure your email collecting method is following GDPR guidelines.
 It’s always better to be more mindful of privacy than less.

 By targeting your audience, and sending your message directly to them with emails instead of just social media content, you should notice a significant improvement in communication and engagement.
 It may take time, and no small amount of experimentation, but the results will be well worth it.

-Want to subscribe to our blog?
-Drop your email into the form on this page.
+Want to join our mailing list?
+Just drop your name and email into the form below!